ydahal1/ydahal1/jokes.md

-What do you call a pile of cats?
-A Meowtain.
+Why are snake races so exciting?
+They're always neck and neck.

 [
-Sat May 23 00:58:18 UTC 2026
+Sun May 24 01:02:04 UTC 2026
  ]